Ancurio/mkxp/README.md

 > None yet!

 ## Bindings
 Bindings provide the glue code for an interpreted language environment to run game scripts in. mkxp-z focuses on Ruby 1.8 and as such the mruby and null bindings are not included.
-The original MRI bindings remain for the time being.
+The original MRI bindings remain for the time being, as after I've made sure that games work correctly, a post-YARV version of Ruby (>=1.9) can be forked to be compatible with 1.8.1's syntax in order to try and improve mkxp-z's performance.
 Please see the original README for more details.

 ### MRI
 Website: https://www.ruby-lang.org/en/